DeaconSeals/cpsc-1230/docs/term/2025-fallB/announcements/due-dates.md

 last day of the module (Sunday), but can be submitted without penalty until 11:59 PM CT on the last day of the course.

+Please note that Module 7 ends on the last day of the semester (set by the University) and the above may not apply, as this imposes a hard deadline.

 I hope this helps to clarify things, but just reach out if you have any questions.